Stamplay/stamplay-cli/README.md

 ### `open`
 Opens the current Stamplay app's stamplayapp.com subdomain in a browser.

+### `rollback`
+Restore in production a previously deployed version.
+You'll be prompted to pick one of your previous deploys from a list.

 ### `start`
 Start serving your app on your localhost.
 The public folder will be served at the following address http://localhost:8080.